 I find that religion, used in the broadest sense, can give us a glimpse as to how people see reality very differently.
 As I observe, experience, study, and visit these different religious associations, and as I talk to people who have a religious connection, I hope to show that while these religions appear to be very different on the surface level, at a deep, invisible level, religious beliefs reveal similar psychological foundations and ethical understandings that undergird all human behaviors.
 These similar psychological foundations and ethical understandings are expressed through mythic stories and legends that can often be found in religious services, if we look beyond the superficial layer.
 We are taking our cultural differences too literally and driving ourselves further apart, because we are ignoring, or refusing to look deeper into, our consciousness to find the hidden reserve of universal commonalities that bind us together as a species.

 In this blog series, I will be exploring some of these profound psychological reasons or mechanisms that unite us as humans.
 These mechanisms are often expressed in religious settings through mythic stories and legends, which may not be literally true but have an insightful significance.

 Questions to Consider

 Dr. Denise R. Ames is a long-time educator and president of the nonprofit Center for Global Awareness.
 The Center for Global Awareness develops books and materials with a holistic, global focus for adult learners and educators.
-In 2018, the CGA will launch the Global Awareness Adult Conversation and Study Program, or Gather.
-In this unique program, adult learners form small study groups to launch conversations about pressing global issues, seeing different perspectives, transcending deep political and cultural divides, and engaging with others to create positive change.
+The CGA recently launched Gather, Global Awareness Through Engaged Reflection.
+In this unique program, adult learners form small study groups to launch conversations about pressing global issues.
+The simple acts of talking and listening allow us to see different perspectives, transcend deep political and cultural divides, and engage with others to create positive change.
 Please email firstname.lastname@example.org or visit www.global-awareness.org for more information.